 Organizations such as provincial associations and educational institutions allocate a certain number of Continuing Education Credits (CEC) based on their own programming requirements:

-- Participating in a five-week CPC course or program = 50 hours
+- Taking a one-week CPC course = 15 hours

-- Taking a one-week CPC course (Ethics) = 10 hours
+- Taking a two-week CPC course = 30 hours

-- Taking a four-week CPC course (Theory) = 40 hours
+- Participating in a three-week CPC course = 45 hours

-- Completing a CPC Certification program (CRS, CIS, CES, CCS) self-study = 40 hours
+- Completing a CPC Certification (CRS, CIS, CES, CCS, CWS) self-study = 45 hours

-- Listening to one CPC webinar = 1 hour
+- Attending one CPC webinar = 1.5 hours

-Organizations also provide presenters, facilitators and volunteers with additional CECs for developing, presenting, facilitating, volunteering, and/or overseeing a course or program.
+Organizations also provide presenters, facilitators and volunteers with additional CECs for developing, presenting, facilitating, volunteering, and/or overseeing a course.

-Contact your organization to receive approval for credits through CPC’s courses, programs, and certifications.
+Contact the institution directly to receive approval for credits through CPC’s courses and certifications.

 Get the most from your continuing education experience!